 As we reported last year, the Lithuanian government notified the European Union of its intention to ban flavors in summer 2021, and allowed public comment on its draft law until Oct.
 11. The Seimas began debating a flavor ban in 2020.
 Lawmakers decided to prohibit flavors in non-nicotine e-liquid to prevent vapers from using short fills and nicotine shots to bypass the intention of the law.

 Lithuania becomes the seventh European country to pass a flavor ban.
-Estonia, Finland, Hungary and Ukraine have flavor restrictions in place currently.
-Flavor bans will take effect in Denmark in April and the Netherlands in July.
+Estonia, Finland and Hungary have flavor restrictions in place currently.
+Flavor bans will take effect in Denmark in April, the Netherlands in July, and Ukraine in July 2023.
 No European country has an outright ban on all vape product sales.

 Lithuania is located between Latvia, Belarus and Poland, and is one of the smallest EU countries with just under three million residents.
 About 28 percent of Lithuania’s adults smoke cigarettes—one of the highest smoking rates in the EU.